dhimantj/ML-Projects/README.md

-CURRENTLY IN TRAINING --- SAP BW/BI / 4HANA course ends (16.01.2021) I will continue on my ML projects and from time to time update it as well.
+CURRENTLY IN TRAINING --- SAP BW/BI / 4HANA with ABAP course ends (16.01.2021)

+I will continue on my ML projects and from time to time update it as well.

 For potential employees please see projects below: